fgs22002/real-word-errors/README.md

 $ pip install -r requirements.txt
 ```

+Create then the folders ```models```, ```tokenizers```, and ```raw```.

+Due to size limitations, the datasets ae not stored here.
+You can download it from http://pln.inf.um.es/corpora/realworderrors/datasets.rar

 ## Note
-Repository code is now refactoring because some of the urls and paths were absolute paths
+Repository code is now refactoring because some of the urls and paths were absolute paths.
+Future installation instructions will be provided soon.